Series: The Hardy Boys Nancy Drew Mysteries

 Joe: Okay.
 Okay.
 I guess I can face the demons of the night alone.
 See you in the morning.

-The Determinator: Frank Hardy.
+- The Determinator: Frank Hardy.
 Once he latches onto a mystery, absolutely nothing stops him from pursuing it...not his brother Joe, especially not even the supposed victim:

-Mystery of the Flying Courier: Frank spots a girl who looks like someone he went to school with (someone who ran away & whom his father, Fenton, could not find).
+- Mystery of the Flying Courier: Frank spots a girl who looks like someone he went to school with (someone who ran away and whom his father, Fenton, could not find).
 The girl denies being that person several times, tells him to shove off and leave her alone, tells him she neither wants nor needs his help, denies knowing him...and Frank continues to butt into her life and hound her until she finally confesses — in a police station, in front of the chief — that yes, she is that girl...and still wants nothing to do with the Hardys, especially Frank.
 It doesn't matter that she had a good reason to run away (the show implies controlling, abusive parents); Frank is going to hunt her down.

-Creatures Who Came On Sunday: Everyone is convinced that the missing man just ditched his girlfriend, even Joe, and offers reasonable, likely explanations for what's happened to the Damsel in Distress, Sharon...except Frank, who obsesses on tracking Sharon's boyfriend down despite being warned off by the sheriff, so-called government agents, and even Sharon herself, to the point that Frank's determination is responsible for leading mob killers onto the boyfriend (who is in a witness protection program) and nearly getting himself, Joe, and Sharon killed.
+- Creatures Who Came On Sunday: Everyone is convinced that the missing man just ditched his girlfriend, even Joe, and offers reasonable, likely explanations for what's happened to the Damsel in Distress, Sharon...except Frank, who obsesses on tracking Sharon's boyfriend down despite being warned off by the sheriff, so-called government agents, and even Sharon herself, to the point that Frank's determination is responsible for leading mob killers onto the boyfriend (who is in a witness protection program) and nearly getting himself, Joe, and Sharon killed.
 Joe has severe doubts and questions Frank's persistence throughout the episode, to the point of dragging Frank away when Frank tries to shout to the missing boyfriend despite being surrounded by armed guards: